markmo/dltemplate/README.rst

 38. Introduction to Policy Gradient methods in RL.
 39. Introduction to model-based RL networks.
 40. Implement a Deep Q-Network using Experience Replay.
+41. Implement a Deep Recurrent Q-Network to handle Partially Observable Markov Decision Processes (POMDPs).
-41. Processing audio using an RNN to detect wake-words.
+42. Processing audio using an RNN to detect wake-words.
-42. Introduction to Neural Turing Machines.
+43. Introduction to Neural Turing Machines.

 Datasets